udo-munk/z80pack/doc/README-frontpanel.txt

 This will build the library libfrontpanel.a.

-After you upgraded the library or the z80pack distribution this step needs to be repeated, so that the latest version of the library is used.

 After the library is in place build the simulated machines as follows:

 cd ~/z80pack-x.y/altairsim/srcsim